DataBiosphere/toil/README.md

 The constructor (**__init__()**) assigns some variables to the class.
 When invoking the constructor of the base class (which should be the first thing the job does), you can optionally pass time (in seconds), memory (in bytes) and cpu parameters.
 The time parameter is your estimate of how long the job will run - UPDATE: IT IS CURRENTLY UNUSED BY THE SCHEDULAR.
 The memory and cpu parameters allow you to guarantee resources for a job.

 The run method is where the variables assigned by the constructor are used and where in general actual work is done.
-Aside from doing the specific work of the job (in this case creating a temporary file to hold some intermediate output), the run method is also where children and a follow-on batchjob are created, using **addChildJob()** and **setFollowOnJob()**.
-A batchjob may have arbitrary numbers of children, but one or zero follow-on jobs.
+Aside from doing the specific work of the job (in this case creating a temporary file to hold some intermediate output), the run method is also where children and a follow-on job are created, using **addChildJob()** and **setFollowOnJob()**.
+A job may have arbitrary numbers of children, but one or zero follow-on jobs.

 Jobs are also provided with two temporary file directories called **localTempDir** and **globalTempDir**, which can be accessed with the methods **getLocalTempDir()** and **getGlobalTempDir()**, respectively.
 The **localTempDir** is the path to a temporary directory that is local to the machine on which the job is being executed and that will exist only for the length of the run method.
 It is useful for storing interim results that are computed during runtime.
 All files in this directory are guaranteed to be removed once the run method has finished - even if your job crashes.

-A batchjob can either be created as a follow-on, or it can be the very first batchjob, or it can be created as a child of another batchjob.
-Let a batchjob not created as a follow-on be called a 'founder'.
-Each founder batchjob may have a follow-on batchjob.
-If it has a follow-on batchjob, this follow-on batchjob may in turn have a follow-on, etc. Thus each founder batchjob defines a chain of follow-ons.
-Let a founder batchjob and its maximal sequence of follow-ons be called a 'chain'.
-Let the last follow-on batchjob in a chain be called the chain's 'closer'.
+A job can either be created as a follow-on, or it can be the very first job, or it can be created as a child of another job.
+Let a job not created as a follow-on be called a 'founder'.
+Each founder job may have a follow-on job.
+If it has a follow-on job, this follow-on job may in turn have a follow-on, etc. Thus each founder job defines a chain of follow-ons.
+Let a founder job and its maximal sequence of follow-ons be called a 'chain'.
+Let the last follow-on job in a chain be called the chain's 'closer'.
 For each chain of jobs a temporary directory, **globalTempDir**, is created immediately prior to calling the founder job's run method, this directory and its contents then persist until the completion of closer job's run method.
 Thus the **globalTempDir** is a scratch directory in which temporary results can be stored on disk between job jobs in a chain.
-Furthermore, files created in this directory can be passed to the children of job jobs in the chain, allowing results to be transmitted from a job batchjob to its children.
+Furthermore, files created in this directory can be passed to the children of job jobs in the chain, allowing results to be transmitted from a job job to its children.

 ##Making Functions into Jobs

-To avoid the need to create a Job class for every batchjob, I've added the ability to wrap functions, hence the code for the setup function described above becomes:
+To avoid the need to create a Job class for every job, I've added the ability to wrap functions, hence the code for the setup function described above becomes:

 ```
 def setup(job, inputFile, N):